guirgouveia/terraform-aws/README.md

 This project includes default values for all variables, so no variable input is necessary to follow this exact example.

-However, you can change the values of the variables to customize the resources name, instance types, etc.
+However, you can change the values of the variables to customize the resources name, instance types, etc. using a terraform.tfvars file, enviroment variables or CLI.
+Read more about variables [here](https://developer.hashicorp.com/terraform/language/values/variables).

 ### Get Started